Newt Gingrich: 2022 election

 which was interpreted by CNN and others as a threat.

 In July 2022, he was featured at an America First Policy Institute conference promoting a "Trump-inspired platform for the 2024 GOP presidential nominee".
 As of August 2022, Gingrich was advising Kevin McCarthy and House Republicans for the 2022 midterm elections, according to journalist Dana Milbank.

+Spouse to the U.S. Ambassador to Switzerland

+Gingrich accompanied his wife Callista to Bern after she was confirmed as U.S. Ambassador to Switzerland and Liechtenstein in 2025.